fishworks/gofish/README.md

 ## Troubleshooting

-For troubleshooting, see the [Toubleshooting Guide](docs/troubleshooting.md).
+For troubleshooting, see the [Troubleshooting Guide](docs/troubleshooting.md).

 ## Security